Respiratory syncytial virus (RSV) is a common virus that causes respiratory infection in children and adults.

 RSV immunisation:

-• reduces the risk of other complications due to RSV infection - such as pneunomia
+- reduces the risk of other complications due to RSV infection - such as pneumonia

 Safety and effectiveness of nirsevimab

-Nirsevimab is safe and it is more than 80% effective.
+Nirsevimab is safe and it is more than 80% effective at protecting babies from hospitalisation due to complications of RSV infection.

-It protects your newborn against RSV for 150 days.
+It protects your baby against RSV for 150 days.
 It protects them when their risk of severe infection is high.

 As babies get older, their risk of severe RSV becomes lower.